RICHARD W. WOLFE (1866–1951)

 Wolfe, in particular, was charged by aldermen and taxpayers with paying contractors at “fraudulent prices.”
-When he responded to mounting pressure to repair potholed streets with a plan for property owners to raise private funds and employ city laborers to make repairs, the Chicago Tribune struck back, on July 26, 1928, with the headline: “Repair Streets Yourself, Wolfe Tells Taxpayers.”
+When he responded to mounting pressure to repair potholed streets with a plan for property owners to raise private funds and employ city laborers to make repairs, the Chicago Tribune, an ideological opponent of the mayor, struck back, on July 26, 1928, with the headline: “Repair Streets Yourself, Wolfe Tells Taxpayers.”
 Calls for Wolfe’s resignation were published the next day.
 A headline on July 28 read, “Critic of Streets Urges Wolfe to a Life of Poesy,” quoting an alderman who suggested that Wolfe, author of a published lecture titled Culture, ought to “retire and write poetry for a living.”

 The New York Times echoed this caricature in an assessment of the city’s government published on May 19, 1929.
 The story describes Wolfe as “a man of temperament and energy, who is accused of having a greater sympathy for esthetic values than any official in a supposedly hard-boiled administration is entitled to possess.”

-In April 1930, the Tribune reported of Al Capone’s efforts to infiltrate city government.
+In April 1930, the Times reported of Al Capone’s efforts to infiltrate city government.
 The plumbers’ union, controlled by Capone, regularly sent representatives to Wolfe’s office.
-“It has been noticeable to many of the employe[e]s of the office,” the Tribune wrote, “that when these men call they brush the secretaries aside and rattle on Wolfe’s door until they get in.”
+“It has been noticeable to many of the employe[e]s of the office,” the Times wrote, “that when these men call they brush the secretaries aside and rattle on Wolfe’s door until they get in.”